Ireland Baldwin Turns Up The Heat In Low-Cut Shirt On Instagram

 Today, her stories include her saying that “couple next to me are on a sugardaddies.com date,” as well as showing clips from a Corey Harper show.
 Baldwin is notably dating him, and looked to be enjoying herself at his show.
 The model also shared a silly photo of herself wearing a face mask and drinking a sparkling water, and joked that her boyfriend is her “Spice Girl.”
 The basis of that was that she held up a container of coriander in front of Corey’s face, as he can be seen smiling in the background.

-Meanwhile, there’s a ton of talk about her cousin Hailey in the news lately.
+Meanwhile, there’s a ton of talk about her cousin, Hailey, in the news lately.
 Of course, she’s now officially wed to Justin Bieber, which explains a lot of the hype.
 Notably, Hailey wore a varsity jacket recently with “Bieber” on the back, and fans got excited about her new name, detailed E!
 News.